rrhew/rhew-lab/content/post/19-12-22-fall-semester/index.md

 **Aug 31-Sept 2, 2019:  GETH weekend at Blodgett Forest**
 The Global Environmental Theme House hosted its first weekend trip to Blodgett Forest, coordinated by the Theme Program staff and Prof. Kate O’Neill (ESPM).

 **Welcome new URAP students**: Thee new undergraduate researchers have joined the lab this fall: Metta Nicholson, Phoebe Gross and Sang Hyun Ma.
-They join our returning group of researchers: Ryan, Dre, Flora and Cooper!
-Welcome!!!
+They join our returning group of researchers: Ryan, Dre, Flora and Cooper.
+Welcome!

 **Sept 28-29, 2019.
 Baird Graduate awards annual presentations at Sagehen Creek Field Station** Sagehen Creek Field Station was proud to host the 2nd annual Baird-fest, celebrating the graduate student research supported by the Carol Baird Graduate Student Award for Field Research. (see photo above)